 How will you try to ensure that the lesson is accessible to all of the learners so that all will benefit from the experience?
 This is especially important with mixed ability groups.
 There is more on differentiation in the next section.

 It is good practice to check:

-- what your learners knew / understood before the lesson (content) - how this has changed after the lesson, both linked to assessment objectives and also including language and communication improvements (language).
+- what your learners knew/understood before the lesson (content) - how this has changed after the lesson, including language and communication improvements (language).